Skip to content

 Breaking Insurgent Narratives

 Beyond removing fighters and weapons, Minotaur undermined the local perception of insurgent invincibility.
 AQI networks lost ground, materials, and safe houses.
-More importantly, they lost control of movement along a key stretch of the Euphrates—a symbolic and strategic blow in a region they had once moved through freely.
+More importantly, they lost control of movement along a key stretch of the Euphrates.
+A symbolic and strategic blow in a region they had once moved through freely.

 A Model for Future Operations